chbackstrom/assignment-7/README.md

 ## **Application(s)**

-The SIBER package can be used to calculate the overlap in isotopic niche space (e.g., biplots carbon-13 and nitrogen-15 signatures) between two or more groups of organisms (such as species, populations, or communities) to determine the trophic similarity/difference between these groups.
-SIBER biplots have appeared in scientific articles
+The SIBER package can be used to calculate the overlap in isotopic niche space (e.g., biplots of carbon-13 and nitrogen-15 signatures) between two or more groups of organisms (such as species, populations, or communities) to determine the trophic similarity/difference between these groups.
+SIBER biplots have appeared in scientific articles in various areas of biology and ecology since the initial creation of the package in 2011.

+## **Review**